 The graduate students will present a 50 minute presentation to the class on the topic covered for their annotated bibliography.
+The topic will be determined by discussions with the instructor.
 The presentation will take place on the appropriate date as outlined in the weekly topic grid.